3 Reasons Why Tuna Is Good For Bodybuilding (Plus, 1 Con)

 High In Mercury

 However, the amount of mercury it contains depends on the variety of tuna.
-For example, larger tuna varieties like albacore tend to be higher in mercury than smaller ones, like bluefin tuna.

 Can You Eat Tuna Before Workouts?